BSPQ22-23/BSPQ23-E4/README.md

 Run the following command to create database schema for this sample.

       mvn datanucleus:schema-create
+Run the following command to Open the server

+     mvn jetty:run
-Run the following command to launch the main example class
+Open antoher console and put the following to launch the main example class

+      mvn clean compile
-      mvn exec:java
+      mvn exec:java -Pclient

 Run the following command to remove the database schema